Trump 'in very good health' but slight weight gain puts him in obese category

 The president does not smoke or drink, but famously enjoys fast food.

-All of the other president's vital signs this year were normal, and his total cholesterol was down from 223 to 196.
+The president's other vital signs this year were normal, and his total cholesterol was down from 223 to 196.

-The decline is likely due to an increase in his cholesterol medication from 10mg to 40mg, said NBC medical analyst Dr. Shamard Charles.
+The decline is likely due to an increase in his cholesterol medication from 10 mg to 40 mg, NBC medical analyst Dr. Shamard Charles said.